 Exhalation during manual ventilation is as important as inhalation.
 One of my readers recently asked a very important question about ventilating a patient with a bag-valve-mask device: “Is there an outlet for the expired air of the patient?”
 The answer is yes.
 When ventilating a patient we are concentrating, and rightfully so, on watching the lungs expand and verifying that we hear breath sounds.
 It is just as important to verify that your patient can exhale.
 All ventilation devices have a built in pressure relief valve, also called a pop-off valve, which allows you to balance the force needed to expand the lungs with the ability to the patient to passively exhale.
 Failure to allow exhalation can lead to patient injury from barotrauma.

-Ventilating with a bag-valve-mask device requires a good mask seal against the face in order to generate the pressure to inflate the lungs.
+Manual ventilation with a bag-valve-mask device requires a good mask seal against the face in order to generate the pressure to inflate the lungs.
 But it also requires knowledge of how to effectively use the ventilation device to deliver a breath.
 This article will discuss the differences in ventilation technique for self-inflating vs free-flow ventilation bags.
-Understanding those differences is important for you to successfully ventilate your patient.
+Understanding those differences is important for successful manual ventilation of your patient.
 Continue reading